What Does an Animal Geneticist Do?

 A large percentage of animal geneticists focus on working with livestock species, particularly cattle and poultry, but some also work with domestic and wild species.
 The aquaculture industry is a particularly strong source of jobs for animal geneticists as it continues to show explosive growth.

 The first step to becoming an animal geneticist involves completion of a bachelor’s degree in genetics or a closely related field such as animal science, dairy science, biology, conservation biology, or a similar area.
+Graduate degrees are usually required for most positions in the field of genetics and are mandatory for positions in academia or senior-level research.

-Helpful coursework includes genetics, reproduction, laboratory science, livestock production, biology, chemistry, and statistics.
+- Education: Undergraduate coursework includes genetics, reproduction, laboratory science, livestock production, biology, chemistry, and statistics.
 After graduation, the aspiring geneticist usually pursues a graduate degree (master’s or doctorate) that is concentrated on a particular area of interest.
-Graduate level studies usually involve advanced level coursework, laboratory research, and publication of a scientific research thesis.
-Graduate degrees are usually required for most positions in the field of genetics and are mandatory for positions in academia or senior level research.
+Graduate level studies usually involve advanced-level coursework in specialization areas, as well as laboratory research and publication of a scientific research thesis.

-Animal geneticists should have a strong background in working with computers and laboratory equipment, as these tools are routinely used in genetics research.
+- Experience: Animal geneticists should have a strong background in working with computers and laboratory equipment, as these tools are routinely used in genetics research.